-An Irrevocable Medicaid Trust, also known as an “asset protection trust” or a “Medicaid asset protection trust” can be structured so that the income generated from the assets in the trust will be paid to you.
+An Irrevocable Asset Protection Trust, also known as a “Medicaid Trust” or a “Medicaid Asset Protection Trust,” can be structured so that the income generated from the assets in the trust will be paid to you.
 With an asset protection trust for elderly residents of NYC, Westchester County and the NY Metro Area, the income from the trust can be spent to help maintain the lifestyle you’ve worked hard to create.
-While you will have no right to access or demand principal from the trust, your trustees can be given the discretion to distribute principal to beneficiaries who can use this money for your benefit.
+While you will have no right to access or demand principal from the trust, your Trustees can be given the discretion to distribute principal amounts to beneficiaries (often children or other family members) who can use these distributions for your benefit.

-If the Elder Law asset protection trust holds title to your home in NYC, Westchester, or elsewhere in New York, you will still have the right to live there for the rest of your life, or in another residence that the trust might purchase in the future.
-If you own a co-op apartment, permission of the co-op Board of Directors must first be obtained before you can transfer your co-op shares and proprietary lease into the trust.
+If the Elder Law asset protection trust holds title to your home in NYC, Westchester, or elsewhere in New York, you can still have the right to live there for the rest of your life, or in another residence that the trust might purchase in the future.
+If you own a co-op apartment, permission of the co-op’s Board of Directors must first be obtained before you can transfer your co-op shares and proprietary lease into the trust.

 Aside from protecting your assets from Medicaid eligibility requirements, transferring assets to a trust is almost always preferable to transferring money or assets to children directly.
 Here’s why: most trusts protect the assets from exposure to future creditors, lawsuits and legal liability.
 If a child is holding your assets, and incurs a liability, suffers a business failure or a divorce, or even dies before you, those assets could be exposed to potential loss.
 Assets held in most irrevocable trusts will be protected, while funds held by individuals will not.